-SOURCE: Huawei analysis for IIC-oneM2M Liaison Wrkshop (2018)
+SOURCE: Huawei analysis for IIC-oneM2M Liaison Workshop (2018)

 Most of the oneM2M CSFs map to the control domain of the IIRA Functional Domains.
 This reflects the position of oneM2M as a common service layer for multiple IoT verticals.

 oneM2M doesn't cover all the aspects of IIRA in the following reasons: